codesrg/zenpass/README.md

-  -c , --seplen      the length of characters between separator --repeat           to repeat the characters in the password (default : False) --separation       to separate password characters using separator (default : False)
+  -c , --seplen      the length of characters between separator --repeat           to repeat the characters in the password (default : False) --separation       to separate password characters using separator (default : False) --show             to show password (default : False)
 ```

 ###
-To generate a random password and print it on the screen.
+To generate a random password.
 ```
-> zenpass
+$ zenpass
-kj(ot--4mJ1aeJ
+Password copied to clipboard.
 ```
 ###

 To set the password length, Default password length is `8-16`.

 ```
-> zenpass -l 10
+$ zenpass -l 10 --show
 Q3m/vro|uR
 ```
 ###